Noble friendship is the

 first winter drizzle

-While I tend to avoid formal religious affiliation or narrow labels (following in the footsteps of my late teacher), I consider myself a Dōjin, a Wayfarer, in a tradition hailing from the Far East.
+While I tend to avoid formal religious labels (following in the footsteps of my late teacher), my spirituality is rooted in a Japanese concept: Wabizumai (a lifestyle oriented to reverence for Nature, rustic simplicity, and contemplative practice).
 In this Way, a person's path is characterized by an integrative weave of contemplative practice, connection to Nature, and creative expression through the vehicle of the arts.
-While this is my own particular "spiritual footing," so to speak, I have also studied comparative religions academically and have an interfaith respect for other people and the path they walk.
+While this is my own particular "spiritual footing," so to speak, I have also studied comparative religions academically and have an interfaith respect and appreciation for the path other people walk.

 TRAINING IN COUNSELING